Schedule at a glance

 Volunteers are an invaluable component for burn camps.
 Without them, most camps would not be able to operate.
 Therefore, the training and management of these volunteers is a crucial component to the success of these camps.
 This session will focus on effective training techniques and management of volunteers so as to create a positive camp experience for all.

 8:00 am – 11:00 am (3 CEUs)

-The Reconstructive Special Interest Group meets to discuss interesting burn reconstruction cases and we also introduce new/innovative treatment developments, scar treatment options, and ongoing scar reconstruction and treatment studies.
-It is also a forum to present problem cases and ask for input from the audience.
+The Reconstructive SIG meets to discuss interesting burn reconstruction cases and introduce new/innovative treatment developments, scar treatment options, and ongoing scar reconstruction and treatment studies.
+Is it also a forum to present problem cases and ask for input from the audience.
 The group includes a variety of specialties (predominantly reconstructive surgery) and nationalities.
 A structured discussion follows every case presentation.
 Case/procedure presentations should not exceed 7 minutes with 3 minutes discussion.
 Special topic presentations are 15-30 minutes long.
 All attendees are encouraged to present.

 The Pharmacy SIG focuses on pharmacotherapy issues in burn patients.
 Year-in-Review focuses on high-impact publications from the past year for infectious diseases and non-infectious diseases.
 Pro-Con Debate involves an interactive discussion of current pharmacologic therapies.
 Protocol Sharing and Patient Case Reviews allow members to discuss a variety of pharmacotherapy topics.

-Burn Survivor and Reintegration/Psychosocial SIG: Teens: Trauma Informed Assessment, Treatment & Interventions
+Burn Survivor and Reintegration/Psychosocial SIG: Teens: Trauma Informed Assessment, Treatment and Reintegration for Adolescents

 11:00 am – 1:00 pm (2 CEUs)